czgaotian/learning-languages/behaviorQuestion/BQgrid.md

 - By re-prioritizing the tasks, adding more resources. we were able to complete the MVP on time, and the demo was successfully delivered to the client.

+## Lead and mention

+Situation

+- When I worked for fin-tech platform, I requested my boss to add another resources, after that, 2 junior developer joined our team.

+Task

+- My task was to lead a team of 4 frontend developers to deliver the project within 6 month timeframe.
+This involved not only technical leadership but also coordinating with another department, managing deadline, and ensuring the team **remained motivated and productive**.

+Action

+-

 ## developed internal service platform to optimized work flow

 Situation